vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I then proceeded to downtown Berkeley.
 I bought groceries from Trader Joe's, checking out with Lily at 2:29 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Sunday November 8

+In the afternoon, I went to Mehak Indian Cuisine to pick up an online order.
+I left my home around 1 PM and returned a little after 1:30 PM.